jie65535/awesome-balatro/README.md

 - [Jimbo's Histories | Run Reviewer](https://github.com/Mi1cK/Jimbos-Histories) - Review run after it has ended. by [@MilcK](https://github.com/Mi1cK)
 - [Main Menu Tweaks](https://discord.com/channels/1116389027176787968/1212843840814325780) - Minor changes to the main menu screen. by `@termisaal`
 - [More Speed](https://github.com/Steamopollys/Steamodded/blob/main/example_mods/Mods/MoreSpeeds.lua) - More Speed options! by [@Steamo](https://github.com/Steamopollys)
+- [Roulette](https://github.com/Hellyom/HellyomBalatroMods) - Adds a roulette to the game so you can lose all your money and loose your run faster, obviously. by [@Hellyom](https://github.com/Hellyom)
 - [Speedrun Timer](https://discord.com/channels/1116389027176787968/1209916317604511814) - A speedrun timer for Balatro. by [@MathIsFun_](https://github.com/mathisfun0)
 - [Taikomochi](https://github.com/Amvoled/Taikomochi) - New zen game mode, loosing is not the end of the run, just restart the ante. by [@Amvoled](https://github.com/Amvoled)
 - [YippeeGameOver](https://github.com/Mysthaps/BalatroMods) - Replaces Jimbo in the win screen with tbh. by [@Mysthaps](https://github.com/Mysthaps)
+- [Wheel of Fortune Tracker + Guarantee](https://github.com/sabslikesobs/pitywheel) - Track your Nope! rate for The Wheel of Fortune, OR Guarantee the "1 in 4" success rate for The Wheel of Fortune. by [@sabslikesobs](https://github.com/sabslikesobs)

 ### Jokers
 - [AncientJokerFix](https://github.com/gabepesco/BalatroAncientJokerFix) - Fixes Ancient Joker to only pick suits in your deck. by [@gabepesco](https://github.com/gabepesco)
 - [Bad Apple Joker](https://github.com/jamesthejellyfish/BadAppleBalatro) - Adds the Bad Apple Joker to the game. by [@JamestheJellyfish](https://github.com/jamesthejellyfish)
 - [Betmma Jokers](https://github.com/betmma/my_balatro_mods) -  5 More Jokers! by [@Betmma](https://github.com/betmma)
 - [Bunco](https://github.com/Firch/Bunco) - Adds 7 more Jokers. by [@Firch](https://github.com/Firch)
+- [Inscrybed Jokers](https://discord.com/channels/1116389027176787968/1224707324061552640) - Some Jokers inspired by Inscryption. by `@LunaAstraCassiopeia`
 - [JankJonklers](https://github.com/spikeof2010/JankJonklers) - A small pack of Jokers for the game. by [@Lyman](https://github.com/spikeof2010)
 - [JellyMod](https://github.com/jamesthejellyfish/JellyMod) - A pack of 17 Jokers and 22 new "reverse" tarot cards. by [@JamestheJellyfish](https://github.com/jamesthejellyfish)
 - [Joker Fusions](https://discord.com/channels/1116389027176787968/1223117435356577824) - Adds fused Jokers to the game, encountered via owning two compatible Jokers. by `@Numbuh214`